About Boys and Girls (and Men and Women): one difference counts

-Still, whether or not you believe that the cultural “barriers” to overcome warrant some kind of “affirmative action”, given the choice between training a group of young men or young women, you should always choose women!
+Well, whether or not you believe that’s true, given the choice between training a group of young men or young women, you should always choose women!

 And that’s because, even today, there is ONE biological difference that counts: the relative frequency of colour blindness.
 (If you don’t have this problem, then you ought to see the number 73 in the above image.)

 Think about it: for someone (red/green) colour blind, reds and greens all look “brown-ish”.
 And that makes it hard to distinguish between a green light blinking on the dashboard telling you that something’s good, and a red light blinking on the same dashboard telling you that something’s bad.

 And here are the numbers about the relative frequencies of colour blindness :

 - among men, 1 in 8, or 12%

 - among women, 1 in 200, or 0.5%

 Something to remember the next time you’re looking to train someone’s daughter (or son).